The best video hosting providers

 • Strengths:

-• Comprehensive platform suitable for large scale
+• Comprehensive platform suitable for large-scale applications

 • Weaknesses: